Joice, Iowa

 Joice is a city in Worth County, Iowa, United States.
 The population was 208 at the time of the 2020 census.
-It is part of the Mason City Micropolitan Statistical Area.
+It is part of the Mason City Micropolitan Statistical Area and is typically considered a part of Bristol Township.

 History

 Joice got its start, following the construction of the Chicago and North Western Railway through that territory.
 A post office called Joice has been in operation since 1900.
 Joice was incorporated as a city in 1913.
 The city was named for R. M. Joice, a local banker.
+On the 21st night of September 2018, a fire took the Joice Public Library due to faulty wiring, causing the eventual construction of a new public library.